-Do you spend your evenings thinking about who should own a term life insurance policy on your life?
+Do you spend your evenings thinking about who should own a term life policy on your life?
 Probably not, but it’s a very important factor to consider when ensuring financial security for your loved ones.
-The vast majority of people choose to purchase a policy on their own life.
+The vast majority of people choose to purchase a policy that insures their own life.
 This is typically the most straightforward and simple route to go, but there are other ownership options available to you.

 Being the owner of a policy grants you several exclusive rights that allow you to modify the policy status (such as paying the required premiums) and outcome (who receives the death benefit).
 It’s important to understand the potential impacts of choosing to own a policy on someone other than yourself or allowing your spouse or partner purchase a policy on your life.